 For the last year, the industry has been obsessed with "bigger is better."
 But with GPT-5.1, OpenAI has effectively split the model's brain in two, giving us distinct tools for distinct needs: GPT-5.1 Instant and GPT-5.1 Thinking.

-The Big Shift: Instant vs. Thinking
+Instant vs. Thinking

-- Adaptive Reasoning: Unlike the static "high" or "low" reasoning settings of the past, 5.1 Thinking dynamically adjusts its "thinking time" based on the query's complexity.
-It might pause for 10 seconds to plan a response to a physics problem, but answer a history question in two.
+For power users with complex problems.
+When you ask a coding architectural question or a multi-step math problem, the model switches gears.
+Unlike the static "high" or "low" reasoning settings of the past, 5.1 Thinking dynamically adjusts its thinking time based on the query's complexity.
+It might pause for 10 seconds on a physics problem but answer a history question in two.
+One catch: Thinking mode offers a 196k token context window for Plus users, whereas Instant is capped at 32k.
+If you're summarizing a large PDF, make sure you're in Thinking mode.

-For Developers: The "Compaction" Breakthrough
+For Developers: Compaction

 If you are coding with the API or using the new GPT-5.1-Codex-Max model, there is a feature you need to know about: Compaction.